jhavenz/laravel-permission-name-generator/readme.md

+## Laravel Permission Name Generator

-### This package is still a work in progress!!
+### Warning: This package is still a work in progress!!
-#### Anyone is welcome to contribute

 !! **PLEASE DO NOT** use this package in a production environment yet !!

-## Laravel Permission Name Generator

-A simple package to create/reference permission strings for specified resources.

-_b.r.e.a.d.r.f.* definition_
+**Contributions Are Welcome**
+Anyone's thats willing to help 'use it in the wild' is welcome!
+I'm currently doing this in some of my own projects over the next few months as well.
+    - __Anyone who's good at generating doc blocks programatically would **very welcome** to add a command that generates the doc blocks for the Facades in this package!__

+### Intro
+Create and Retrieve permission strings using methods instead of strings, and a very simple configuration.

+Each item listed in the config will get a 'permission set', one of each:

 - browse
 - read
 - edit